Michael Bidwill: Arizona Cardinals

 While the Cardinals struggled to fill Sun Devil Stadium, Bidwill publicly stated that fans would respond in greater numbers if given a better environment.
 He additionally emphasized that the team could not compete without the revenue streams a new stadium would bring.
 The Cardinals have sold out all 100 games played at State Farm Stadium (originally University of Phoenix Stadium) since the stadium opened in 2006.
 They sold out 12 total games in 18 seasons at Sun Devil Stadium.
-In their first nine seasons at State Farm Stadium, the Cardinals won their conference once, their division three times, earned three playoff berths and finished .500 or better six times.
-They had two seasons of .500 or better in their first 18 seasons (1988-2006) since their arrival in Arizona from St. Louis.
+In their first nine seasons at State Farm Stadium, the Cardinals won their division three times, earned three playoff berths and finished .500 or better six times.
+They had two seasons of .500 or better in their first 18 seasons (1988–2006) since their arrival in Arizona from St. Louis.
 In 2007, Bill Bidwill named Michael as team president and ceded most day-to-day control over the Cardinals to Michael, making his son operating head of the franchise.

 In October 2014, Cardinals general manager Steve Keim called Bidwill "the glue that holds the organization together."
 Quarterback Carson Palmer said "It's easy to say it's the head coach or the GM.
 It's the owner," Palmer said.
 "And you would never know it.
 He doesn't want to be here when the media's here.
 He's not doing interviews left and right, but he's picked the right people to hire and he wants to win. … He doesn't have a hand in every decision, cutting this guy, bringing in this guy.
 He's hired the right people, and he knows it."

 In July 2018, Bidwill announced his support for longtime friend and fellow Georgetown Prep classmate Brett Kavanaugh as a Supreme Court Justice nominee.
 The move generated controversy, as Bidwill used the Arizona Cardinals website and social media outlets to voice his support.
 This came just two months after NFL owners voted to restrict NFL players' ability to protest during the national anthem.

 After his father's death in October 2019, Bidwill succeeded his father as chairman.
 He is only the sixth principal owner in franchise history; it was founded in 1898 in Chicago as an independent team and was a charter member of the NFL in 1920.